-The phrase had something to do with the Eco-warrior stance, and Abram was voicing his concerns in this regard – concerns shared by Kingsnorth.
+The phrase had something to do with the Eco-warrior stance and Abram was voicing his concerns in this regard.
+Concerns shared by Kingsnorth.

-There is a particular outrage expressed by those swept up in urgency at the enormity of our predicaments – and by “our” I do mean the predicaments affecting the world entire.
+There is a particular outrage expressed by those swept up in urgency at the enormity of our predicaments – and by “our” I do mean predicaments affecting the world entire.
 By “The world,” I mean it in the way David Abram uses the term, as encompassing all that enters our awareness through perception.
-This outrage is accompanied by incredulity that their reaction is not shared by everyone.
+This outrage is accompanied by incredulity that one’s reaction is not shared by everyone.
 In response, it is considered proper form to shake our heads and blame ourselves, and human frailty, for the lack of a universal uprising against what is righteously proclaimed beyond intolerable.
 “This must not stand!”

 One of the advantages, maybe the only advantage of having no faction of my own to defend or extend by political response, is that I feel no need to accept this coercion.
 I’m not looking for allies.
 Not striving after generating any movement….